-A #MeToo Fight Erupts Between Two Democrats
+A #MeToo Fight Has Erupted Between Two Democrats

 “This kind of brazen and self-serving political stunt doesn’t even deserve a response,” said Nathan Click, Newsom’s communications director.

 Women in the state who support Newsom also offered biting criticism for Renteria’s resignation effort.
-“Even by campaign standards,” said state Sen. Toni Atkins, incoming leader of the California Senate, “it’s a preposterous suggestion that unfortunately distracts from the real importance and urgency of the #MeToo movement.”
+“Even by campaign standards,” said State Sen. Toni Atkins, incoming leader of the California Senate, “it’s a preposterous suggestion that unfortunately distracts from the real importance and urgency of the #MeToo movement.”

 Buffy Wicks, a longtime Newsom supporter now running in a crowded race for state assembly, said, “#MeToo is a critical movement for women’s equality.
 Transparent efforts to use this for political gain cheapen and do a disservice to this movement.”